mraheja01/Stock-Price-Prediction-Using-Linear-Regression/README.md

 2. Ensure you have the required dependencies installed (`pip install pandas numpy matplotlib scikit-learn`).
 3. Run the Python code for stock prediction using Linear Regression.
 4. Explore the accuracy results displayed after model evaluation.

-## Support or Contact
-For any inquiries or support regarding the Stock Prediction using Linear Regression project, please contact janvi.bagrecha@gmail.com